core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 4. Establishing Security Common Contexts and providing them to authorized group members during the join process, together with a corresponding Security Sender Context.

 5. Generating and managing Sender IDs within its OSCORE groups, as well as assigning and providing them to new endpoints during the join process.
-This includes ensuring uniqueness of Endpoints IDs within each of its OSCORE groups.
+This includes ensuring uniqueness of Sender IDs within each of its OSCORE groups.

 6. Defining a communication policy for each of its OSCORE groups, and signalling it to new endpoints during the join process.